-- 1. Students are permitted to use cellular telephones outside the building before school. - 2.
-Students are allowed to use cellular phones after school in the hallways as long as they are on the way out of the building. - 3.
-Texting, taking photos, or recording video inside or outside the school building during the school day is not allowed. - 4.
-The School and/or District are not responsible for students' lost or stolen cellular telephones.
+Students are permitted to use cellular telephones outside the building before school.
+After school students are permitted to use their cell phones so long as they are moving toward the exits.
+We ask students to refrain from using cellular phones during lunch both inside and outside the building.
+Any other use requires specific permission from school personnel.
+Texting, taking photos, or recording video inside or outside the school building during the school day is not allowed.